 Reflexology is the holistic practice of treating reflex points in the feet.
 The treatment encourages the healing process throughout the body.
 Using a gentle technique our therapist’s aim is to encourage the person’s own healing systems to be activated and so maintain well-being.
 A treatment lasts for one hour approx. All of our therapists at Hope are experienced and fully qualified.

 A combination of essential oils and gentle massage techniques adapted to the individuals own needs helps to create an environment of total relaxation and peace.
 Massage is the oldest form of physical medicine known to man and can be traced back to the early Chinese medical manuscripts around 400BC.
 It relaxes your body, improves circulation and helps loosen muscles where tension is held.

 We appreciate that changes in body image are difficult for most women and that everyone needs much care as she adjusts to these changes.
 Women who are educated about options, offered choices, and have emotional support during the process cope better with these changes.

-Silhouette Services is run by one of our support nurses who is a trained fitter.
+The Prosthesis & Bra fitting service is run by one of our nurses who is a trained fitter.
 She provides a fitting service for women who have had breast surgery and need a prosthesis and/or specialised bras.
 The fitting-room, a quiet and private space where adequate time is given for measuring and fitting.

 A breast prosthesis or breast form is an artificial breast that is used after a surgery in which the breast has been altered or removed.
 A breast form can be worn to simulate the natural breast and body shape.
 Full or partial prosthesis can be worn to balance the appearance depending on what type of surgical procedure was performed.